Alaakhai/product-management-System/README.md

 If you have any questions or would like to get in touch, feel free to reach out to me via:
 - **GitHub**: [my GitHub Profile](https://github.com/Alaakhai)

-Thank you for visiting the Climate System project!
+Thank you for visiting my project!